harsha-209/myhelm_custom/README.md

   app_version: "0.1.0"
 It is considered preferable to use include over template in Helm templates simply so that the output formatting can be handled better for YAML documents.
 Sometimes we want to import content, but not as templates.
 That is, we want to import files verbatim.
 We can achieve this by accessing files through the .Files object described in the next section.

+# multiple config file accessing
+Basic example
+With those caveats behind, let's write a template that reads three files into our ConfigMap.
+To get started, we will add three files to the chart, putting all three directly inside of the mychart/ directory.

+config1.toml:

+message = Hello from config 1
+config2.toml:

+message = This is config 2
+config3.toml:

+message = Goodbye from config 3
+Each of these is a simple TOML file (think old-school Windows INI files).
+We know the names of these files, so we can use a range function to loop through them and inject their contents into our ConfigMap.

+apiVersion: v1
+kind: ConfigMap
+metadata:
+  name: {{ .Release.Name }}-configmap
+data:
+  {{- $files := .Files }}
+  {{- range tuple "config1.toml" "config2.toml" "config3.toml" }}
+  {{ . }}: |-
+        {{ $files.Get . }}
+  {{- end }}
+This config map uses several of the techniques discussed in previous sections.
+For example, we create a $files variable to hold a reference to the .Files object.
+We also use the tuple function to create a list of files that we loop through.
+Then we print each file name ({{ . }}: |-) followed by the contents of the file {{ $files.Get . }}.

+Running this template will produce a single ConfigMap with the contents of all three files:

+# Source: mychart/templates/configmap.yaml
+apiVersion: v1
+kind: ConfigMap
+metadata:
+  name: quieting-giraf-configmap
+data:
+  config1.toml: |-
+        message = Hello from config 1

+  config2.toml: |-
+        message = This is config 2

+  config3.toml: |-
+        message = Goodbye from config 3